BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 The Transformer architecture is not one monolithic block, but a stack of them—in models like GPT-3, as many as 96 blocks are stacked one on top of the other.
 The output of one block becomes the input for the next, allowing for progressively more sophisticated understanding.

-Each block has two main jobs, performed by two key components:
+Each block has two main jobs, performed by two key components.
+Let's build an intuition for these before looking at the whole block.

-1.  **Multi-Head Self-Attention:** This is where context is created.
-For each word's vector, this mechanism looks at all the *other* word vectors in the sequence to decide which ones are most important for understanding this specific word.
-It then blends information from the relevant words into the current word's vector.
-2.  **Feed-Forward Network:** This is a more standard neural network layer that "thinks" about the contextualized vector it just received from the attention mechanism.
-It finds patterns and relationships within the data, adding another layer of rich understanding.
+#### A. Multi-Head Self-Attention: A Team of Specialists

+**Self-Attention** is the star of the show.
+It answers a critical question for every word: **Which other words in this sentence are most important to help me understand my own meaning?**

+Instead of one attention mechanism, an LLM uses **Multi-Head Attention**.
+Imagine a team of specialists all listening to the same sentence, but with different goals.
+Each "head" conducts its own self-attention process independently, looking for different kinds of relationships.

+Click on each "Specialist Head" in the diagram below to see which words it focuses on to understand a different aspect of the sentence's meaning.

+{% include components/interactive-multi-head.html %}

+As you can see, their findings are combined to give the model a much deeper, more nuanced understanding of the text than a single attention mechanism ever could.

+#### B. Feed-Forward Network: The Processing Unit

+After the attention mechanism has gathered context, the resulting vectors are passed to a **Feed-Forward Network (FFN)**.
+You can think of this as a processing unit that "thinks" about the rich contextual information it just received, transforming it into a format that's ready for the next Transformer block.

+### The Complete Picture: The Transformer Block in Action

-Let's see this in action.
-The animation below shows a single data vector for one word as it gets processed and transformed by a complete Transformer block.
+Now that you understand the key components, let's see them work together.
+The animation below shows a single data vector for one word as it gets processed and transformed by a complete Transformer block, incorporating both the Self-Attention and Feed-Forward stages.

 {% include components/interactive-transformer.html %}